-We’ve got a rundown of the very best wedding cake flavor combinations to include on your dessert menu.
+We’ve got a rundown of the very best wedding cake flavor ideas to include on your dessert menu.

 Maybe you’ve got a favorite flavor combo in mind but before it’s set in stone, make sure to be mindful of a few key factors that should influence your decision.
 “Seasons, regions, and the time of the reception are also something to consider,” Sherri Meyers of The Pastry Studio in Daytona Beach, Florida says.